Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 installed.

 ```
-sudo make install
+$ sudo make install
 ```
-This will install the atlantis header files and the executable in /usr/local/include/Atlantis-1.0/Atlantis and /usr/local/bin
+This will install the Atlantis header files and the executable in /usr/local/include/Atlantis-1.0/Atlantis and /usr/local/bin

-more detailed information bout how to buil Atlatnis can be found in the (Atlantis-Wiki)[https://confluence.csiro.au/display/Atlantis/Building+under+mac]
+more detailed information bout how to build Atlantis can be found in the [Atlantis-Wiki](https://confluence.csiro.au/display/Atlantis/Building+under+mac)

+# Running Atlantis
+## Linux

+Running Atlantis and example files
+Use the command prompt to run a bat file with the following file name structure:

+Open the Command Prompt (or Terminal) window, navigate to your model run directory that has the BAT files in it (and the EXE if you have not formally installed Atlantis to the command line paths), type the name of your BAT file and press ENTER.

+The BAT file should have the following format:

+atlantis -i in.nc 0 -o output.nc -r run.prm -f force.prm -p physics.prm -b biol.prm -h harvest.prm -a assess.prm -e economics.prm -s functionalGroups.csv -d outputFolder

+Descriptions of these parameter, including the run.prm file where changes to the run time can be made can be found below.

+Example:
+cd C:\Atlantis\run\SETas
+runSETas.bat

+The best way to learn is to play with an existing operational model.
+Sample input files for the SETas training model uses the.
+This is a small model that is quick to run but covers most of the functionality in Atlantis.

+MAP of example operational model
+Plots of inputs for the SETas model
+Plots of outputs for the SETas model

+# Atlantis files
-# Input files
+## Input files
 Brief description of all the input files required to run an Atlantis model.
 See the Atlantis manual [pt1](https://confluence.csiro.au/display/Atlantis/Atlantis+Documentation?preview=/43155557/397385419/AtlantisUserGuide_PartI.pdf)